You Need To Get Out Of Cash— This 23% Profit-Plan Is One Of The Safest Investments You Can Make Right Now

 Once investor funds are received, the developer will immediately begin building the house.

 The planned community contains 43 hectares that’ll be developed in separate phases.

-I first offered this opportunity a couple of years ago… and Phase I has sold out to investors.
+I first offered this opportunity a couple of years ago… both Phase I and II have sold out to investors.

-The first phase of 25 homes are already under construction and most of these homes have already been sold to the end-buyers.
+These homes are already under construction and many have already been sold to the end-buyers.

 Early investors have already been paid out at the promised 23% return.